Easy Thanksgiving Turkey

 TIPS AND TRICKS FOR SUCCESS

 - Plan for 1 – 1.5 lb of turkey per person.
-So for about 12 guests, we recommend using a 15 lb bird.
+For about 12 guests, we recommend using a 15 lb bird.
 This will ensure you have enough leftovers and pan drippings for your gravy.

 - Roast covered and uncovered.
 Your turkey will cook both uncovered (for crispy skin!) and covered with aluminum foil so that your turkey does not get too brown or dark.